TandoorRecipes/open-tandoor-data/README.md

 ### Property

+Properties that can be tracked for each food.
+This allows the calculation of total property amounts per recipe.
+Typical properties are nutritional values.
+This repository should only include the most commonly used properties.

 ### Store (Supermarket)

 Stores can contain one or more categories, letting users sort and filter their shopping lists.